Hungr-yy/SMalA-Test/README.md

 ## Overview

 SMalRe implements an automated, iterative **teacher-student knowledge distillation** pipeline that trains a lightweight SLM to reverse engineer malware.
 A powerful "teacher" LLM (e.g., GPT-4o, Gemini 2.5 Pro, or Qwen-Max) generates exams, evaluates student responses, and produces a tailored synthetic curriculum that is used to fine-tune a compact "student" SLM (e.g., Llama 3 8B, Phi-3, Gemma 7B, or DeepSeek-R1-Distill-Qwen-7B).
+You can read more about the

 ```
 Teacher LLM (GPT-4o / Gemini 2.5 Pro / Qwen-Max)